MohamedAmrMahdy/BlueBot/README.md

 # BlueBot
-## A Multi-functional Disocrd Bot with fully configurable settings per server
+## A Multi-functional Disocrd Bot with configurable settings for each server
 ### Made With 💖 and lots of ☕

 # Features!